 In 1997 the BOF based a new policy that would strictly limit the development of fisheries for other groundfish species in Southeast.
 Fishermen are required to apply for a "permit for miscellaneous groundfish" for all fisheries that do not already have specific regulations and permits do not have to be issued if there are management and conservation concerns.
 At this time that includes all species except sablefish, rockfish, lingcod, flatfish, and Pacific cod.
-At this time most other groundfish species taken in state waters are taken as bycatch in fisheries for other more valuable groundfish and halibut.
-The State also has a regulation that requires that the bycatch rate of groundfish be set by fishery annually by emergency order unless otherwise specified in regulation.
+At this time most other groundfish species taken in state waters are taken as bycatch in fisheries for other groundfish and halibut.
+The State also has a regulation that requires that the bycatch rate of groundfish be set annually for each fishery by emergency order unless otherwise specified in regulation.

 A commissioner's permit is required before a directed fishery may be prosecuted for skates and rays.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined by the commissioner to be necessary for conservation and management purposes.
-In 2003, interest in a fishery for skates occurred in the Kodiak Area.
-Thirty-seven vessels obtained commissioner's permits and prosecuted target fisheries for skates in state-waters; several additional vessels participated exclusively in federal waters.
+In 2005, interest continued for a skate fishery in the Cook Inlet and Kodiak Areas.
+In the Cook Inlet Area, harvest information is confidential due to limited participation.
+In the Kodiak Area, twenty-one vessels obtained commissioner's permits and prosecuted target fisheries for skates in state-waters; several additional vessels participated exclusively in federal waters.
 The majority of these vessels targeted the big skate Raja binoculata and Longnose skate Raja rhina.
-The 2003 harvest from state waters was 527 mt.
+The 2004 harvest from state waters was 86 mt.
 In addition to the permit requirements listed above, vessel operators were required to notify ADF&G of deliveries.
 This was done to ensure that ample opportunity occurred to collect biological data from the landed catch.
 Dockside samplers performed species identification and obtained sexed lengths from the catch.
 In addition, vertebrae were collected for age analysis.
 A commissioner's permit is also required before any trawl fishery besides the existing beam trawl fishery for flatfish may be prosecuted in the Southeast District.